 Lovecraft and his racism

-As the organizers of the H. P. Lovecraft Film Festival and Portland Horror Film Festival, we fully support the Black Lives Matter movement, viewing it not as a political issue but a human rights issue.
+As the organizers of the H. P. Lovecraft Film Festival and Portland Horror Film Festival, we support the Black Lives Matter movement, viewing it not as a political issue but a human rights issue.
 The slogan itself is not trademarked by any organization and is used by anyone who protests police brutality and racially motivated violence, a very real and ongoing issue in our country today.

 Lest you think this means we hate H. P. Lovecraft or are throwing him under the bus, we simply acknowledge that H. P. Lovecraft is a problematic literary figure, like many others, while still enjoying his works.
 We embrace his contributions to the genre, the bleakness of his horror, the coolness of his monsters, but we firmly reject his racist ideologies.
 We believe the best way to honor his legacy is to discuss and confront the whole person openly.
 We showcase his literary legacy through film, particularly the genres of Cosmic Horror and the Weird Tale that he helped create, and we believe it is also important to study his vast body of correspondence to better understand the kind of racism prevalent in America in the 1920s and 30s.
 The kind of casual racism which allowed Jim Crow laws to continue for several more decades, as well as the ingrained and systemic racism that is still part of the US today.
 As much as his fiction, that window into the real beliefs of an American in the 20s and 30s is also an important contribution made by Lovecraft that sheds light on the real attitudes of what we think of as an enlightened country, during a time that it believed it had conquered these problems.
 Just like today.